Usage Guide

 # Generate plans with default parallelism

-ghw plan --repo owner/repo
+ghw issues plan --repo owner/repo

 # Generate plans with custom parallelism

-ghw plan --repo owner/repo --parallelism 5
+ghw issues plan --repo owner/repo --parallelism 5

 Generate Plan for Specific Issues